 Q: How can I pay my room and board fees?

 A: All fees are posted to your student account.
 Check your CampusNet Account for your fees.
-Our office will accept a check or money order for your application fee as well as your security deposit only.
+Our office will accept a check or money order only for your application fee or security deposit.
 We do not accept cash.
 Other fees are paid through your CampusNet account.

 Q: Will you send me a bill each month for rent?